Preliminary results on the long term operation of RPCs with eco-friendly gas mixtures under irradiation at the CERN Gamma Irradiation Facility: Beam test results

 \subsection{Results with gamma background}

 The performance of the chambers under test were also investigated using different combinations of attenuation filters to shield the $^{137}$Cs source.
-Figure \ref{fig:atlasOnHV} shows the efficiency and absorbed current density, as a function of HV${_eff}$, for the ATLAS detector (located at $\sim$3~m from the source) with the STD gas mixture (left panel) and two HFO-based candidates, ECO2 (middle panel) and ECO3 (right panel), in different conditions of $\gamma$ background.
+Figure \ref{fig:atlasOnHV} shows the efficiency and absorbed current density, as a function of HV$_{eff}$, for the ATLAS detector (located at $\approx$3~m from the source) with the STD gas mixture (left panel) and two HFO-based candidates, ECO2 (middle panel) and ECO3 (right panel), in different conditions of $\gamma$ background.

 The efficiency curves with the three mixtures are shifted at higher voltages for increasing $\gamma$ rates.
 This phenomenon occurs because of the increased $\gamma$ background, which leads to a higher absorbed current.
 Flowing through the resistive chamber electrodes, this current leads to a voltage drop across them which, in turns, leads to a reduction of the electric field inside the gap, which must be recovered by increasing the supplied high voltage.
+Moreover, another effect, which will be better described in \ref{subsub:effSourceOn}, can also be observed: the $\epsilon_{max}$ reached decreases if the irradiation level is increased.
 The right panel of figure \ref{fig:atlasOnHV} shows that for the ECO3 gas mixture, the efficiency decrease due to the $\gamma$ background is the highest among the three.
-This happens because the CO$_2$ content in this mixture is the highest.
-On the other hand, the current densities follow the expected behavior, increasing with the $\gamma$ background rate.
-The highest increase is observed if the CO$_2$ concentration increases (ad is the case for ECO3).
+For what concerns the current densities, those follow the expected behavior, increasing with the $\gamma$ background rate.
+The highest increase is observed if the CO$_2$ concentration increases (as it is the case for the ECO3 mixture).